10up/wpsnapshots/README.md

 ## Windows

-WP Snapshots has been used successfully inside [Windows Subsystem in Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
+WP Snapshots has been used successfully inside [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).